 - # Nights / Rooms – 20 nights, in a 4 bedroom, 4 bath, suburb home with plenty of beds for us all!
 This included internet, a pool, a dog, cat and koi fish.
 The owners also provided us with a car to use.
 Staff came during our stay, a pool guy, gardener and a house keeper came 3 times a week for 3 hours!
 Not all housesits are like this one, but it was great.

 - Cost – The home was free in exchange for our care of their pets and home.

 - Thoughts – This was a wonderful experience and we just fell in love with the family too.
 They had us arrive and depart with a day overlap of their travel plans.
 We were welcomed with the neighbors all over for a drink and then provided a tour of the local area.
 We of course fell in love with the pets, who wouldn’t?
 The home was lovely and it was great for us to just stop and rest for a while.
-We had grand plans of exploring the area and the furthest we made it was to a local mall, to get Lars a new pair of prescription glasses.
+We had grand plans of exploring the area and the furthest we made it was to a local mall, to get our son a new pair of prescription glasses.
 It was a good location and met our needs.

-Accommodation for 11 nights in Johor Bahru Malaysia
+Johor Bahru Accommodation for 11 nights

 Things to do in Johor Bahru with kids!